 The larger the investment minimum, the lower the charge for managing your investment.
-This is similar to getting a cheaper price for buying product in bulk rather than buying one at a time.
+This is like getting a cheaper price for buying product in bulk rather than buying one at a time.
 For this reason, when you invest through a third-party like an investment platform or a financial adviser, your money is pooled with other people's money and you may have access to a cheaper share class than if you were to invest directly with us.
-In this section of the assessment we have determined if unitholders are invested in appropriate share classes.
+In this section of the assessment, we have determined if unitholders are invested in appropriate share classes.

-The Rathbone UK Opportunities Fund has two share classes:
+The Rathbone Income Fund has three share classes:

 Share class Minimum investment Annual management charge

 R-class £100,000,000 1.50%

-I-class £1,000 0.45%
+I-class £1,000 0.75%

+S-class £100,000,000 0.49%